List of Top of the Pops presenters: 2002–2006: Top of the Pops Saturday

 In September 2002, in an attempt to combat the increasing ratings success of ITV's rival chart show CD:UK, the Top of the Pops brand diversified and a children's TV spin-off was created to run alongside the main show.
 Top of the Pops Saturday began on 21 September 2002 as a segment to fill the final 45 minutes of the BBC One Saturday morning kids programme The Saturday Show, presented by Fearne Cotton, who would graduate to presenting the main show from 2003.
 For the first season, Cotton co-presented with Simon Grant.
 Cotton alone continued to present the show after The Saturday Show ended its second season in 2003, with TOTP Saturday gaining its own stand-alone slot on BBC One at 11.00am, immediately following The Saturday Shows replacement Dick & Dom in da Bungalow.
 Following the removal of Saturday morning children's television from BBC One to BBC Two in 2005, the show was renamed Top of the Pops: Reloaded from 17 September until its end in March 2006.
-For this final season, Cotton was joined by former Pop Idol contestants Sam and Mark and Radio 1 DJs JK and Joel as co-presenters.
+For this final season, Cotton was joined by former Pop Idol contestants Sam and Mark and Radio 1 DJs Jason King and Joel Ross as co-presenters.
 The final show was shown on 25 March 2006.